hantsy/spring6-sandbox/docs/declarative-rsocket-client.md

 }
 ```

-Then you can inject it in Spring components and use it like this.
+You can now inject and use your `PostClient` in any Spring component:

 ```java
 @Inject PostClient client;